jirib/notes/README.md

 - *DLM* - distributed lock manager, cluster wide locking (`ocf:pacemaker:controld`)
 - *CLVM* - cluster logical volume manager, `lvmlockd`, protects LVM metadata on shared storage
+- *pacemaker-attrd* - attribute manager, maintains a database of attributes for all the cluster nodes; the attributes are synchronized across the cluster; the attributes are *usually* recorded in the CIB (ie. not all!)

 #### corosync